AOEpeople/techradar/radar/2019-11-01/flamingo.md

 Flamingo itself does not contain ORM Mapper or libraries - instead it emphasizes ["ports and adapters"](/methods-and-patterns/ports-and-adapters.html)  architecture - so that you have a technology free (domain) model and any possible (and replaceable) persistence behind it.
 That makes Flamingo useful to build microservices and applications - especially to build "frontends" or portals that require interaction with other (micro) services in a distributed architecture.
-When sticking to the architectural recommendation you can build modular applications with replaceable adapters that gives you independent testability.
+When sticking to the architectural recommendation, you can build modular applications with replaceable adapters that gives you independent testability.

 With **"Flamingo Commerce"** there is an additional active projects that offer rich and flexible features to build modern e-commerce applications.